dorjeduck/kamo/README.md

 ### 1D regression problem

 Refer to [train_1d.mojo](train_1d.mojo) for a simple 1D regression problem.
-This example compares the performance of a classical MLP with two KAN networks: one utilizing B-Spline-based edges and the other using Chebyshev polynomial-based edges.
+This example compares the performance of a classical MLP with three KAN networks: one utilizing B-Spline-based edges, another using Chebyshev polynomial-based edges, and the third employing Gaussian RBF-based edges.

 <img src="imgs/train_1d.png" width="600"/>